-- (a) overseeing the review of financial reports and reviewing the results of external audits of these reports; - (b) reviewing management's processes for compliance with laws, regulations, adherence to accounting standards and other requirements relating to the preparation of accounts and corporate reporting by the Company of financial and non-financial information; - (c) reviewing and assessing the appropriateness of material estimates, accounting judgements and significant choices exercised by management in preparing the Company's financial reports by examining the processes used and seeking verification from internal and external auditors; - (d) reviewing the effectiveness and adequacy of the Company's corporate reporting processes and related internal control systems; - (e) assessing (before publication) whether external reporting is consistent with the understanding of the Committee and otherwise provide a true and fair view of the financial position and performance of the Company; - (f) reviewing material documents and reports prepared for lodgment with regulators, assessing their impact on the Company and making recommendations to the Board on their approval or amendment; - (g) ensuring that a comprehensive process is established to capture issues for the purpose of continuous reporting to ASX; - (h) reviewing the completeness and accuracy of the Company's Corporate Governance Statement as required by ASX Listing Rules; - (i) assessing information from external auditors which is significant for the financial reports; - (j) asking the external auditor for an independent judgment about the appropriateness of the accounting principles and policies adopted by management and the clarity of financial disclosure practices used by the Company; - (k) assessing solvency and the going concern assumption; - (I) assessing the management of non-financial information in documents to ensure that conflicts with financial statements and other documents do not occur; - (m) assess the process used by the Board to verify the integrity of any periodic corporate report released to the market that is not audited or reviewed by an external auditor; - (n) recommending to the Board whether the financial and non-financial statements should be signed based on the Committee's assessment of them;
+- a. overseeing the review of financial reports and reviewing the results of external audits of these reports; - b. reviewing management's processes for compliance with laws, regulations, adherence to accounting standards and other requirements relating to the preparation of accounts and corporate reporting by the Company of financial and non-financial information; - c. reviewing and assessing the appropriateness of material estimates, accounting judgements and significant choices exercised by management in preparing the Company's financial reports by examining the processes used and seeking verification from internal and external auditors; - d. reviewing the effectiveness and adequacy of the Company's corporate reporting processes and related internal control systems; - e. assessing (before publication) whether external reporting is consistent with the understanding of the Committee and otherwise provide a true and fair view of the financial position and performance of the Company;

-- (o) reviewing the completeness and accuracy of the Company's corporate reporting processes and related internal control systems; - (p) reviewing any climate related financial disclosures in the Annual Report; - (q) reviewing the disclosure of the process used to verify the integrity of any periodic corporate report released to the market which is not audited or reviewed by an external auditor; - (r) overseeing that appropriate risk management and internal control processes are in place to form the basis upon which the CEO and CFO make their declarations to the Board under section 295A of the Corporations Act 2001 (Cth) and Principle 4 of the ASX Corporate Governance Principles and Recommendations; and - (s) reviewing the risk profile for the Company in respect of financial matters and financial reporting risks; and - (t) reviewing and assessing the effectiveness of the Company's IT finance systems and meeting at least semi-annually with the Chief Financial Officer and/or Head of IT to understand the Company's IT environment as it relates to finance systems.
+- f. reviewing material documents and reports prepared for lodgment with regulators, assessing their impact on the Company and making recommendations to the Board on their approval or amendment; - g. ensuring that a comprehensive process is established to capture issues for the purpose of continuous reporting to ASX; - h. reviewing the completeness and accuracy of the Company's Corporate Governance Statement as required by ASX Listing Rules; - i. assessing information from external auditors which is significant for the financial reports; - j. asking the external auditor for an independent judgment about the appropriateness of the accounting principles and policies adopted by management and the clarity of financial disclosure practices used by the Company; - k. assessing solvency and the going concern assumption; - I. assessing the management of non-financial information in documents to ensure that conflicts with financial statements and other documents do not occur; - m. assess the process used by the Board to verify the integrity of any periodic corporate report released to the market that is not audited or reviewed by an external auditor; - n. recommending to the Board whether the financial and non-financial statements should be signed based on the Committee's assessment of them; - o. reviewing the completeness and accuracy of the Company's corporate reporting processes and related internal control systems; - p. reviewing any climate related, Environmental, Social and Governance (ESG) and financial disclosures in the Annual Report; - reviewing the disclosure of the process used to verify the integrity of any periodic corporate report released to the market which is not audited or reviewed by an external auditor, including but not limited to results presentations and investor presentations; - r. overseeing that appropriate risk management and internal control processes are in place to form the basis upon which the CEO and CFO make their declarations to the Board under section 295A of the Corporations Act and Principle 4 and 7 of the ASX Corporate Governance Principles and Recommendations; and - s. reviewing the risk profile for the Company in respect of financial matters and financial reporting risks; and - t. reviewing and assessing the effectiveness of the Company's IT finance systems and meeting at least semi-annually with the Chief Financial Officer and/or Head of IT to understand the Company's IT environment as it relates to finance systems.